Winner at the 15th Annual Black & White Spider Awards 2020

-My father was a very good amateur photographer and he taught me to shoot and print pictures from when I was a child.
+My father was a very good amateur photographer, and he taught me to shoot and print pictures when I was a child.

-My first "photo projects" were made with father's Hasselblad.
-Then I got my first camera, a twin-lens reflex medium format camera.
-One of my first series of photos was of a dead shrew mouse, impaled by a Red-backed Shrike (Lanius collurio) on a hawthorn thorn, as they usually do to keep a supply for a rainy day.
+My first "photo projects" were made with my father's Hasselblad.
+Then I got my first camera, a twin-lens reflex medium-format camera.
+One of my first series of photos was of a dead shrew mouse impaled by a red-backed shrike (Lanius collurio) on a hawthorn thorn, as they usually do to keep a supply for a rainy day.

-That's how my fascination for photography started.
+That's how my fascination with photography started.
 I have thrived on taking pictures ever since.
-Some periods of my life I have also focused on painting.
-I used photographs as reference for my paintings and my experiments with abstract painting have since been references for photo projects.
-Personally I do not see any difference between painting and photography, they are just different techniques to tell a story.
+During some periods of my life, I have also focused on painting.
+I used photographs as references for my paintings, and my experiments with abstract painting have since become references for photo projects.
+Personally, I do not see any difference between painting and photography; they are just different techniques to tell a story.

 And that's it.
 I'm just trying to tell a story that I think is worth telling.
 If I can reach and affect someone else with my stories, then even better.

-My greatest interest in life has always been photography and painting, but I have never pursued it as a profession.
-I have managed a local government art and culture department, worked as a managing director at a college specialising in arts and later worked as a director of foundation studies at a college specialising in arts and crafts.
+My greatest interest in life has always been photography and painting, but I have never pursued them as a profession.
+I have managed a local government art and culture department, worked as a managing director at a college specialising in arts, and later worked as a director of foundation studies at a college specialising in arts and crafts.